arjenhill/bbo-docs/docs/README.md

 `bbo.merge(...objs)`

-Creates a new object from the combination of two or more objects
+Creates a new object from the combination of two or more objects.

+Use `Array.prototype.reduce()` combined with `Object.keys(obj)` to iterate over all objects and keys.
+Use `hasOwnProperty()` and `Array.prototype.concat()` to append values for keys existing in multiple objects.

 **example:**